harrystech/arthur-redshift-etl/cloudformation/README.md

 ### NAT gateway

 Yes, will be used by private subnet.
-Needs to be associated with an elastic IP (which is a requirement that doesn't come in until we run Lambda's to load data into tables in Redshift).
+Needs to be associated with an elastic IP (which is a requirement that doesn't come in until we run Lambdas to load data into tables in Redshift).

 ### Service endpoint